Eyescale/Consensus/Yak/README.txt

 		  Examples
 			: abc%rule%-def
 			          ^
-			: abc:%-\
+			: abc%rule%-\
 			  def
-		   Note that a space character preceding the rule '%-' will devoid devoid the rule of any effect
+		   Note that a space character preceding the rule '%-' will devoid the rule of any effect

 		.
 The Identifier rule ('%%') accepts any combination of digits and non-separator character (at least one)